 Top Message

-- Recognition of external environment
+- Recognition of external environment and risk response measures

 * Volatility, Uncertainty, Complexity, and Ambiguity